Cadaqués

 Raymonde

-Too bad indeed about the demolition.
+It's a shame about the demolition.

 13. HURP GO.
 Two seasons

-– Restaurant manager CULIPE.
-Village chief.
+– Restaurant Manager, CULIPE.
+Village Chief.
 Gérard Roussel

-– Assistant to Yvan Thiédu, village chief
+– Assistant to Yvan Thiédu, Village Chief

 14. I was in the Club Med at Cadaques with a friend, booked at Longwy (France)